lammps/lammps/doc/src/Howto_lammps_gui.rst

 the OVITO executable in the system path.

 The ``View in VMD`` entry will launch VMC with a :doc:`data file
-<write_data>` contianing the current state of the system.
+<write_data>` containing the current state of the system.
 This option
 is only available if the LAMMPS GUI can find the VMD executable in the system path.